louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### Chronic cough and gastroesophageal reflux in children: CHEST guideline and expert panel report [^f0b64cb6].
 Chest (2019).
 High credibility.

 Qualitative data from systematic reviews and guidelines report the following.
 For children aged " ≤ 14-years" with chronic cough, "we recommend basing the management or testing algorithm on cough characteristics and the associated clinical history.
-No specific recommendation for children with cough and GERD but it is implied that GERD on its own should be treated."
-One review stated "Anti-GER medications should not be routinely used for treatment of poorly controlled asthma, chronic cough and laryngitis" and added, "If these medications are used, and there is no response, rather than escalating therapy uncritically, a second specialist opinion is recommended."
-A systematic review that included "23 RCTs" noted, "Ten studies failed to demonstrate significant benefits of proton pump inhibitors or histamine H2 receptor antagonists" for infant manifestations attributed to reflux and concluded they "may be used to treat children with gastroesophageal reflux disease, but not to treat asthma or unspecific symptoms."
+No specific recommendation for children with cough and GERD but it is implied that GERD on its own should be treated".
+One review stated "Anti-GER medications should not be routinely used for treatment of poorly controlled asthma, chronic cough and laryngitis" and added, "If these medications are used, and there is no response, rather than escalating therapy uncritically, a second specialist opinion is recommended".
+A systematic review that included "23 RCTs" noted, "Ten studies failed to demonstrate significant benefits of proton pump inhibitors or histamine H2 receptor antagonists" for infant manifestations attributed to reflux and concluded they "may be used to treat children with gastroesophageal reflux disease, but not to treat asthma or unspecific symptoms".

 ---